 They’re tracked and followed by the search engine crawlers responsible for creating and maintaining Google’s web index, and are also used as an indicator of trustworthiness.

-Google determines the credibility of a website in part based on the quality and quantity of links pointing to it.
+Google determines the credibility of a website in part based on the quality and quantity of internal and external links pointing to it.

 For this reason, building links on external domains has understandably become the most popular and most effective SEO strategy.